garysweaver/irie/README.md

     self.use_permitters = false

-As noted in [strong_parameters], it is suggested to encapsulate the permitting into a private method in the controller, so we've taken that to heart and the controller just attempts to call the relevant *_params method or create_*_params/update_*_params.
-See below for details.
+As noted in [Strong Parameters][strong_parameters], it is suggested to encapsulate the permitting into a private method in the controller, so we've taken that to heart and the controller just attempts to call the relevant *_params method or create_*_params/update_*_params, e.g. in the controller:

+    def foobar_params
+      params.require(:foobar).permit(:name, :age)
+    end

 ##### Mass Assignment Security